fingon/hnet-openwrt-feed/README.md

 # Caveats

-BIRD OSPF doesn't work very well on bridged links.
+BIRD's OSPF(v3) doesn't work very well on bridged links.
 Please make sure that the OpenWRT box you have is configured without bridging whatsoever, to make sure.
-If bridged link is encountered, no OSPF neighbor relationships will NOT be established, and your hnet setup will simply fail to work.
+If bridged link is encountered, OSPF neighbor relationships will NOT be established, and your hnet setup will simply fail to work.

 # Simple usage